Canadian Physician Assistant Profession

 CPSS

 In Ontario, Bill 283, Advancing Oversight and Planning in Ontario's Health System Act, will amend the Medicine Act, 1991 and allow PAs to be regulated under the College of Physicians and Surgeons of Ontario (CPSO).
 On June 1st, 2021, Bill 283 passed third reading in the Ontario Legislature.
 Following this on June 3rd, the bill received Royal Assent, when the Lieutenant Governor signed the bill, officially making it law.
-We are working closely with government and CPSO to establish regulation for PAs in Ontario which should be in place by mid-2024.
+We are working closely with government and CPSO to establish regulation for PAs in Ontario which should be in place by April 2025.
+You can view the CPSO's draft regulations and their Physician Assistant information on their website.
 Currently there is no regulation that states a PA must be certified; however, certification (CCPA or PA-C) may be required at the discretion of an employer.
 CAPA advocates that all PAs practicing in Canada obtain Canadian certification.

 Provinces working on introducing PAs